Periclytus

 Periclytus, a sculptor, who belonged to the best period and to one of the best schools of Greek art, but of whom scarcely any thing is known.
 He is only mentioned in a single passage of Pausanias (v.
 17. § 4), from which we learn that he was the disciple of Polykleitos, and the teacher of Antiphanes of Argos, who was the teacher of Cleon of Sicyon.
-Since Polycleitus flourished about b. c.
-440, and Antiphanes about b. c.
-400, the date of Periclytus may be fixed at about 420 BC.
+Since Polycleitus flourished c.
+440 BC, and Antiphanes c.
+400 BC, the date of Periclytus may be fixed at c.
+420 BC.